zekini-com/livewire-crud-generartor/README.md

 In your form.blade.php for the model simply add the input type as file and multiple on it.

 For your unit test replace the column values for a fake uploaded file in an array as files are threated as multiple uploads for a model `[\Illuminate\Http\UploadedFile::fake()->image('file.jpg')]` and also in your factories replace image column value with an array `'["file.jpeg"]'`

+##Laravel Jetstream
+With the integration of laravel jetstream, ensure you run the following commands `npm install`
+`npm run dev`

+##Landing Page
+In other to force delete the current landing page run `php artisan vendor:publish --tags=views --force`